-The Irish has been a huge presence and influence in the Caribbean, claims a recent blog at Scientific American.
+The Irish has been a huge presence and influence in the Caribbean.

 In Jamaica, the influence can be found in place names such as Irish Town and Dublin Castle in St. Andrew, Clonmel and Kildare in St. Mary, and Belfast and Middleton in St. Thomas.
 There is also a surplus of Irish last names including Collins, Murphy, Madden, Mulling, McCarthy and McDonnough.

 So how did the Irish wind up in the Caribbean?

 Krystal D’Costa of Scientific American writes that after the Battle of Kinsale, the Irish clan system was abolished and around 30,000 prisoners of war were shipped off and sold as laborers to the colonies of the Caribbean and United States.

 “The first Irish slaves were sold to a settlement on the Amazon River In South America in 1612.
 It would probably be more accurate to say that the first “recorded” sale of Irish slaves was in 1612, because the English, who were noted for their meticulous record-keeping, simply did not keep track of things Irish, whether it be goods or people, unless such was being shipped to England.”